Gun battle rages in Kabul after Taliban blast injures 100

-For hours after the attack, sporadic gunfire and explosions could be heard in the area, cordoned off by special forces.
-At least three gunmen entered a building around the defence ministry after the blast, a government security official said.
+Sporadic gunfire and explosions could be heard in the area where at least three gunman had entered a building near the defence ministry, a security official said.

+Special forces cordoned off the area and had rescued 210 people so far, the Interior Ministry said.

 “Gunmen have entered a building and they are clashing with the Afghan forces after the powerful blast,” said interior ministry spokesman Nasrat Rahimi.
-The Taliban claimed responsibility for the attack.

 “The target was the defence ministry’s technical installation,” the Islamist militants’ spokesman, Zabihullah Mujahid, said in a statement.